JulianAdarme/customer-churn-prediction/README.md

 It also showed how threshold tuning can sometimes be more important than improving raw accuracy.

-It prioritizes recall to reduce the number of missed churn cases, aligning with business impact.
+The final model prioritizes recall to identify more customers at risk of leaving.

-The model can be further improved with additional data and features.
+The model can be further improved with additional data.